Etienne-io/QueryVenueLayerIssue/README.md

-## Other issue seen on this project
+# Other issue seen on this project : Symbol with longitude 0.0 produces wrong collision behaviour

 When zoom out, the POI #0 (coordinate (0.0, 0.0) should be always visible cause it is the first POI of the features array but it is not.
 It is hidden by collision.